cat-125/cheatgui/CONTRIBUTING.md

 7. **Submit a Pull Request**: Go to the [CheatGUI repository](https://github.com/cat-125/cheatgui) and click on "Pull Requests".
 Then click on "New Pull Request".
 Select your branch and submit your request with a clear description of your changes.

    Before submitting your pull request, please ensure:

-- All new code is covered by unit tests.
    - All new features or significant changes are accompanied by appropriate documentation updates.
-- Your code passes any existing tests and coding style checks.
+   - Your code matches the coding style of the project.

 Thank you for your contributions!